sohaibssb/Paxos-Protocol-for-Distributed-Consensus/README.md

-# Distributed Consensus with Paxos Protocol
+# Paxos Protocol for Distributed Consensus
 Implement Paxos Consensus Algorithm

 Programmed by Sohaibssb as a part of my master research about "Methods of Syncretization Data in Distribution System" at Bauman University, Moscow.
 Summer 2023.